The History of Gregory

 In many ways Penn’s college house system started in Gregory House, though Gregory didn’t exist yet.
 Beginning in the 1970’s, two adjacent but very separate entities, Van Pelt College House and Modern Languages College House, posed challenging and successful alternatives to the standard ideas of dormitory life.
 Their innovations in residential programming, faculty involvement, and community-building became fundamental to the campus-wide college house system born in 1998.
 At that time, the two houses joined to form Gregory, named after Emily Lovira Gregory, the first woman to serve on the instructional staff at Penn (1888).

-Van Pelt Manor and Class of 1925 (which still houses the Modern Languages Program), are both small, four-story structures, featuring private bedroom space for all inhabitants.
+Van Pelt Manor and Class of 1925 (which still houses the Language & Culture Program Community), are both small, four-story structures, featuring private bedroom space for all inhabitants.
 That privacy is fundamental to the life of the House, but is balanced by Gregory’s unparalleled tradition of plentiful, well-attended and vibrant events, many of which have a long history.
-Wednesday night study breaks, Sunday brunches, Bring Your Own Mug, Dinner with Gregory, and multiple foreign language coffee hours are regular fixtures, week in and week out, and annual events like the International Dinner, Lucid Dinner, Oscar Party and New Student Orientation barbecue/karaoke bash are always highlights of the year.
+Bring Your Own Mug, Study Breaks, Floor Dinners, and weekly Language House gatherings are regular fixtures, week in and week out, and annual events like Apple Picking, 76ers Game, International Dinner, and Oscars Party are always highlights of the year.
 Cinema is central to Gregory, and there are often as many as ten film screenings in a given week.